CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 adduser automation nvapply
 ```

-### Control-plane Access Control List (ACL)
+### Control Plane ACLs

-With Cumulus Linux 5.5, you can now secure the API with control-plane ACLs.
+With Cumulus Linux 5.5, you can secure the API with control plane ACLs.
 Below is an example of how you can allow users from the management subnet and the local switch to communicate with the switch using REST APIs, and restrict all other access.

 ```
 cumulus@switch:~$ nv set acl API-PROTECT type ipv4